List of nuclear weapons

 This is a list of nuclear weapons listed according to country of origin, and then by type within the states.
+The United States, Russia, China and India are known to possess a nuclear triad, being capable to deliver nuclear weapons by land, sea and air.

-The United States
+United States

-US nuclear weapons of all types – bombs, warheads, shells, and others – are numbered in the same sequence starting with the Mark 1 and (as of March 2006) ending with the W-91 (which was canceled prior to introduction into service).
+American nuclear weapons of all types – bombs, warheads, shells, and others – are numbered in the same sequence starting with the Mark 1 and (as of March 2006) ending with the W91 (which was cancelled prior to introduction into service).
 All designs which were formally intended to be weapons at some point received a number designation.
 Pure test units which were experiments (and not intended to be weapons) are not numbered in this sequence.

 Early weapons were very large and could only be used as free fall bombs.
 These were known by "Mark" designators, like the Mark 4 which was a development of the Fat Man weapon.
 As weapons became more sophisticated they also became much smaller and lighter, allowing them to be used in many roles.
 At this time the weapons began to receive designations based on their role; bombs were given the prefix "B", while the same warhead used in other roles, like missiles, would normally be prefixed "W".
 For instance, the W-53 warhead was also used as the basis for the B53 nuclear bomb.
 Such examples share the same sequence number.

 In other cases, when the modifications are more significant, variants are assigned their own number.
 An example is the B61 nuclear bomb, which was the parent design for the W80, W81, and W84.
 There are also examples of out-of-sequence numbering and other prefixes used in special occasions.

-This list includes weapons which were developed to the point of being assigned a model number (and in many cases, prototypes were test fired), but which were then canceled prior to introduction into military service.
-Those models are listed as canceled, along with the year or date of cancellation of their program.
+This list includes weapons which were developed to the point of being assigned a model number (and in many cases, prototypes were test fired), but which were then cancelled prior to introduction into military service.
+Those models are listed as cancelled, along with the year or date of cancellation of their program.